 Finally, throw in a couple of dashes of good red wine vinegar (or other acid) until it tastes so irresistible you start wondering if you should just eat it out of the pan and forget the whole stuffed pepper thing.

-A delicious weeknight dinner recipe that uses familiar ingredients.
-A true treasure!
+A delicious, easy dinner recipe that uses familiar ingredients.
+A rare weeknight treasure!

 - Extra virgin olive oil